 "It is so dark in here" - you think.

-You quickly realize there is no artificial light in the monument and that's why it is taking a while for your eyes to make sense of the space around you.
+You quickly realize there is no artificial light in the monument, and that's why it takes a while for your eyes to make sense of the space around you.

 Maybe because of the poor lighting, on the inside, the same white marble has a yellowish tone.

 You win the initial wonder and keep moving in with the few people who entered behind you.